pcaversaccio/erc20-oz-sdk/README.md

 ## Token Exchange Smart Contract
 In order to transfer an amount of tokens every time it receives ETH, our exchange contract will need to store the token contract address and the exchange rate in its state.
 We will set these two values during initialization, when we deploy the instance with `npx oz deploy`.

-Because we’re writing upgradeable contracts we cannot use [Solidity constructors](https://docs.openzeppelin.com/upgrades/2.8/proxies#the-constructor-caveat).
+Because we are writing upgradeable contracts we cannot use [Solidity constructors](https://docs.openzeppelin.com/upgrades/2.8/proxies#the-constructor-caveat).
 Instead, we need to use *initializers*.
 An initializer is just a regular Solidity function, with an additional check to ensure that it can be called only once.

 To make coding initializers easy, [OpenZeppelin Upgrades](https://docs.openzeppelin.com/upgrades/2.8/) provides a base `Initializable` contract, that includes an `initializer` modifier that takes care of this.
 You will first need to install it:

 ```
 npm i @openzeppelin/upgrades
 ```
-Now, let’s write our exchange contract in `contracts/TokenExchange.sol`, using an *initializer* to set its initial state:
+Now, let us write our exchange contract in `contracts/TokenExchange.sol`, using an *initializer* to set its initial state:

 ![](images/tokenexchange_contract.png)
 > Solidity 0.6.8 introduces SPDX license identifiers so developers can specify the [license](https://spdx.org/licenses/) the contract uses.
 E.g. OpenZeppelin Contracts use the MIT license.
 SPDX license identifiers should be added to the top of contract files.
 The following identifier should be added to the top of your contract (example uses MIT license):